miroslawstaron/singleton_examples/README.md

 # singleton_examples
-Examples of different implementations of the singleton pattern.
+Examples of different implementations of the singleton pattern the for study of language models